azizazlan/muslim-prayer-times/README.md

 ## Credits

-- The prayer timings uses prayertiming npm package by Shahidul Islam Majumder.
+- This app would not be possible without [prayertiming](https://github.com/sh4hids/prayertiming) by Shahidul Islam Majumder.
 - The daily verse from Qur'an is only possible using endpoint from api.alquran.cloud
 - The daily hadith is from www.hadithapi.com